 If you want your drums to knock, you’ll want to have a couple of different transient shaper plugins in your arsenal.
-Throughout this post, you’ll see ‘transient designer’ as well as ‘transient shaper’.
-Don’t let this confuse you, they’re the same thing.
+Throughout this post, you’ll see terms such as transient designer, transient processor, and ‘transient shaper‘ used interchangeably for ease of writing.
+Don’t let this confuse you; they all mean the same thing.

 What Are Transient Shapers (Designers)?

-A transient shaper is a dynamic effect that allows you to alter the amplitude and of a sustain (ending) of a sound, and depending on which transient designer you have, you’ll be able to manipulate the middle section of the sound which on some transient designers is called ‘pump’.
+A transient shaper is a dynamic effect that allows you to alter the amplitude of the attack (start) and sustain (ending) of a sound.

 Basic Transient Shaper Controls

 Attack: Increasing the amplification on the attack adds more presence to the transient, making the transients smack harder and or punch through, which is another term for ‘bring up front’.

 Decreasing the amplification of the attack gives a softer sound to the transient.
 This would be useful for tucking one instrument behind another instrument and, as a result, avoids clashing.
 Perfect example, your plucked synth hits too hard and clashes with your kick.
 To fix this mixing issue, tame the transient by decreasing the attack to soften the hits, which will allow them to sit behind or under the kick.
 This results in a better blend.

 Sustain: Adjusting the sustain increases/decreases the tail of a sound.